-- (a) failed to comply with a condition of registration imposed by the Commissioner under section 188 of this Act: - (b) failed to comply with, or has acted in contravention of, any conditions under the regulations; or - (c) been convicted of an offence under this Act relating to improper access to or interference with a Customs computerised system, the Commissioner may cancel the registration of that user.
+- (a) failed to comply with a condition of registration imposed by the Commissioner under section 188 of this Act; - (b) failed to comply with, or has acted in contravention of, any conditions under the regulations; or - (c) been convicted of an offence under this Act relating to improper access to or interference with a Customs computerised system, the Commissioner may cancel the registration of that user. - 191.
+(1) A person commits an offence if he or she-

-Unauthorised access to or improper use of Customs computerised system.
+Unauthorised access to or improper use of Customs computerisedsystem.

-- 191. (1) A person commits an offence if he or she- - (a) knowingly and without lawful authority by any means gains access to or attempts to gain access to any Customs computerised system; or - (b) having lawful access to any Customs computerised system, knowingly uses or discloses information obtained from such a computer system for a purpose that is not authorised; or - (c) knowing that he or she is not authorised to do so, receives information obtained from any Customs computerised system, and uses, discloses, publishes, or otherwise disseminates such information. - (d) interferes or tampers with a customs computerized system in any manner; Amended by EACCM(A)A 201117th February - (e) does not process an entry within twenty one days from date it was lodged.
-Amended by EACCM(A)A 201117th February 2011 - (2) A person who commits an offence under subsection (1) shall be liable on conviction- - (a) in the case of an individual, to imprisonment for a term not exceeding two years or to a fine not exceeding five thousand dollars; or - (b) in the case of a body corporate, to a fine not exceeding twenty five thousand dollars.
+- (a) knowingly and without lawful authority by any means gains access to or attempts to gain access to any Customs computerised system; or - (b) having lawful access to any Customs computerised system, knowingly uses or discloses information obtained from such a computer system for a purpose that is not authorised; or - (c) knowing that he or she is not authorised to do so, receives information obtained from any Customs computerised system, and uses, discloses, publishes, or otherwise disseminates such information. - (d) interferes or tampers with a customs computerized system in any manner; Amended by EACCM(A)A 2011 of 17thFebruary 2011 - (e) does not process an entry within twenty one days from date it was lodged.
+Amended by EACCM(A)A 2011 of 17th February2011 - (2) A person who commits an offence under subsection (1) shall be liable on conviction- - (a) in the case of an individual, to imprisonment for a term not exceeding two years or to a fine not exceeding five thousand dollars; or - (b) in the case of a body corporate, to a fine not exceeding twenty five thousand dollars.

-Interference with Customs computerised system.
+Interference with Customs computerized system.
+192. A person commits an offence if he or she knowingly-

-- 192. A person commits an offence if he or she knowingly- - (a) falsifies any record or information stored in any customs computerised system; or - (b) damages or impairs any customs computerised system; or - (c) damages or impairs any duplicate tape or disc or other medium on which any information obtained from a Customs computerised system is held or stored otherwise than with the permission of the Commissioner; and shall be liable on conviction to imprisonment for a term not exceeding three years or to a fine not exceeding ten thousand dollars.
+- (a) falsifies any record or information stored in any customs computerised system; or - (b) damages or impairs any customs computerised system; or - (c) damages or impairs any duplicate tape or disc or other medium on which any information obtained from a Customs computerised system is held or stored otherwise than with the permission of the Commissioner; and shall be liable on conviction to imprisonment for a term not exceeding three years or to a fine not exceeding ten thousand dollars.